 The 2021 hurricane season is less than a month away, and early preparation is the most efficient way to ensure your employees are protected and your business can remain stable.
-Creating an early plan of action helps businesses craft emergency hurricane communications ahead of time, map out their evacuation routes, and brace for the worst.
+Creating an early plan of action helps businesses prepare for hurricane season communications ahead of time, map out their evacuation routes, and brace for the worst.
 You will save yourself a headache by developing a plan before the start of hurricane season.

 While businesses can’t control the severity of a storm or where it will hit, having a plan in place is crucial in minimizing impact.
-Here are some simple, yet effective steps to take to prepare your business for hurricane season.
+Here are some simple yet effective steps to prepare your business for hurricane season.

 Determine What Matters Most

 Start by looking at what keeps the business flowing smoothly and what factors are important when dealing with a hurricane.
-These factors most likely are your employees, your assets, and your location.
+These factors are most likely your employees, assets, and location.

 Protect your employees

-A company cannot properly function without its employees.
+A company cannot function properly without its employees.
 You expect your employees to handle your workforce, but they look to you for leadership and direction should a hurricane strike.
 Your employees turn to management to help keep them safe, informed, and connected.
-In order to protect your people, you need to take these factors into consideration:
+To protect your people, you need to take these factors into consideration:

-- Which employees come into work and what is their current schedule?
+- Which employees come to work, and what is their current schedule?